grahamhaug/LarionovLabComputationalScripts/pNBO/pNBO_README.md

 2. chmod 755 pNBO

-3. Add an alias for pNBO into your .bashrc
+3. Add an alias for pNBO into your .bashrc:
 ```
 alias pNBO='/home1/your/directory/scripts/pNBO'
 ```